Uxin Limited (UXIN) Shares Down Despite Recent Market Volatility

-Uxin Limited (NASDAQ: UXIN)’s stock price has decreased by -8.44 compared to its previous closing price of 2.37.
-However, the company has experienced a -9.96% decline in its stock price over the last five trading sessions.
+Uxin Limited (NASDAQ: UXIN)’s stock price has decreased by -14.67 compared to its previous closing price of 2.44.
+However, the company has seen a fall of -8.68% in its stock price over the last five trading days.

 Is It Worth Investing in Uxin Limited (NASDAQ: UXIN) Right Now?

-Uxin Limited (NASDAQ: UXIN) has a price-to-earnings ratio of 0.04x that is above its average ratio.
-Additionally, the 36-month beta value for UXIN is 0.66.
-There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”
+Uxin Limited (NASDAQ: UXIN) has a higher price-to-earnings ratio of 0.04x compared to its average ratio, and the 36-month beta value for UXIN is at 0.64.
+Analysts have varying views on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 as “hold,” and 0 as “sell.”

 Click Here to Download the FREE Report.